selten/galaxy-grafana-dashboard-setup/README.md

 3. Add a new data source, select `InfluxDB` as the data source type.
 4. Configure the new data source.
     *  General
-       *  Set the name of the new data source to `Galaxy Historical`
+        *  Set the name of the new data source to `Galaxy Historical` (for compatilibity with dashboards created for `usegalaxy.eu`)
 	*  HTTP
 	   *  Set the URL to the URL of your InfluxDB e.g. `http://localhost:8086`
 	*  InfluxDB Details